-If you have been employed by the district for at least a year and have worked a minimum of 1,250 hours in the preceding year, you may qualify for the federal Family and Medical Leave Act for extended absences of up to 12 weeks for personal illness/injury, the birth or placement of a child for adoption or Last revised January 2023 foster care (Both mothers and fathers qualify), or to care for a sick spouse, parent, or child.
+If an employee has been employed by the district for at least a year and have worked a minimum of 1,250 hours in the preceding year, they may qualify for the federal Family and Medical Leave Act for extended absences of up to 12 weeks for personal illness/injury, the birth or placement of a child for adoption or foster care (Both mothers and fathers qualify), or to care for a sick spouse, parent, or child.
 For leaves in the first year of a child's life, in cases where both parents are APS employees, the parents may use a total of twelve (12) weeks of FMLA leave combined.

 Accrued sick leave must be used for the duration of your Family and Medical Leave.
-If you experience unpaid leave during the school year for 20 days or more, your salary for the remainder of the year will be recalculated based on the number of days you will work until the end of the school year.
+If an employee experience unpaid leave during the school year for 20 days or more, your salary for the remainder of the year will be recalculated based on the number of days you will work until the end of the school year.
 This means that your salary after returning from unpaid leave will be less per pay period than before your leave began.
 The Compensation Team will notify you of the change once you return to active duty.

-For details about FMLA, see regulation GARH-R (3) Leaves and Absences: Family and Medical Leave Act (FMLA) or contact the Absence Management department via the Web site or at (404) 802-2365 or (404) 802-2330.
+For details about FMLA, see regulation GARH-R (3) Leaves and Absences: Family and Medical Leave Act (FMLA) or contact the Absence Management department via the Web site or at (404) 802-2309.